wuher/devil/README.markdown

         }

+## URL Dispatching

+The relationship between URLs and RESTful resources is _one to many_.
+That is, one resource may have several URLs mapped into it.
+Conversely, one URL is always mapped into a single resource.
+Devil uses Django's built in [URL dispatching][8] to define these mappings.
+If you are familiar with Django's terms and concepts the resources in Devil become the _views_ of Django.

+Say you define your resources in a module called `resources`.
+Then in your `urls.py` file you would instantiate and map your resources to URLs, like so:

+    user_resource = resources.UserResource()

+    urlpatterns = patterns('',
+        url(r'/user', user_resource),
+    )

+And to define aliases, you can just add new mappings to the same resource:

+    urlpatterns = patterns('',
+        url(r'/user', user_resource),
+        url(r'/jedi', user_resource),
+        url(r'/sith', user_resource),
+    )

+You can use Django's built-in regexp features like named parameters:

+    urlpatterns = patterns('',
+        url(r'/user(?P<id>\d{1,7})?', user_resource),
+    )

+In this case, the `id` property would be available in the resource method:

+    class UserResource(Resource):
+        def get(self, request, id, *args, **kw):
+            print id

+or

+    class UserResource(Resource):
+        def get(self, request, *args, **kw):
+            print kw['id']

 ## Content Type Negotiation

 Devil uses the terms `parser` and `formatter` for data decoding and encoding respectively.
 They are collectively referred to as data `mappers`.
 By default, devil tries to parse all data that comes in with `PUT` and `POST` requests.
 Similarly, devil automatically formats all outgoing data when it is present.
 Appropriate mapper can be defined in one of the following places (note that this list is not sorted by precedence):

   - In the URL:
     - either with `?format=json`
     - or with `.json` suffix
   - HTTP [Accept][2] header
   - HTTP [Content-Type][3] header (meaningful only for `PUT`s and `POST`s)